vanvalenlab/deepcell-tf/README.md

 docker run --gpus '"device=1,2"' -it --rm -p 8888:8888 vanvalenlab/deepcell-tf:0.4.0-gpu
 ```

 This will start a Jupyter session (using the default port 8888), with several example notebooks detailing various training methods.
+If you run accross any errors getting this started, you may be missing some neccesary dependencies.
+If so, please refer to the DeepCell for Developers section.

 For examples of how to use the deepcell library, check out the following notebooks: